jeb-barker/Wobbily-Wizard/README.md

 ## Details
 ### Landing Screen
-The first time a user opens the app they are prompted to input a nickname.
+The first time a user opens the app, they are prompted to input a nickname.
+This then creates a new user in the firebase database!

 ### Home
 The Home screen is the main tab of the app.